Mobile Navigation

 • Instead, our Admissions team and EAL Coordinators will determine whether the applicant meets our entry criteria based on the applicant’s previous English language exposure, including years of studying English and other subjects in an English Medium Institution (EMI), the ability to communicate using academic English, whether they are currently in an EAL programme, additional information we may seek from the applicant’s current English teacher and/or school, and other factors.

-• All High School (Grade 9, 10, 11) applicants who are ELLs will be required to take a proctored online English proficiency test.
+• All Middle and High School (Grade 6, 7, 8 (MS) and Grade9, 10, 11(HS)) applicants who are ELLs will be required to take a proctored online English proficiency test.
 The Admissions Officer will send the applicant the link for the online test with all the instructions after we have completed an initial review of the application.

 • Decisions on whether an applicant meets our entry criteria and is eligible to join UWCSEA with or without any EAL support will be final.
 Requests from applicants to be assessed (or re-assessed) cannot be accommodated.